AnthonyEdwardStark3000/ObsidianNotes/Practice mocks.md

 `SELECT * FROM Employees ORDER BY salary DESC LIMIT 5;`

 - This query will retrieve the top 5 employees based on their salary, ordered from highest to lowest.
+### ❓Q6.

+**In Angular, what are lifecycle hooks?
+Can you name a few and explain their purpose?**
+- **Lifecycle hooks** in Angular are methods that are invoked at specific stages of a component’s lifecycle.
+They give developers control over the initialization, update, and destruction of components.

+- You mentioned `ngOnInit()` and `ngOnDestroy()`, which are two common lifecycle hooks.

+- However, the distinction you made between a component and a service needs clarification:

+    - A **component** has lifecycle hooks because it’s tied to the view and its lifecycle events (like initialization and destruction).

+    - A **service**, on the other hand, doesn’t have lifecycle hooks because it typically exists for the lifetime of the application (or until it’s explicitly destroyed via dependency injection).

+You could mention other common lifecycle hooks like `ngOnChanges()` and `ngAfterViewInit()` as well.

+### **Full Explanation**:

+Here’s an improved and more detailed answer:

+- **Lifecycle hooks** are methods that Angular calls at various points during the life of a component.
+They allow you to tap into specific stages of the component's lifecycle to perform actions.

+- **Common lifecycle hooks include**:

+    1. **`ngOnInit()`**: Called once after the component’s input properties are set.
+It’s used for component initialization.

+    2. **`ngOnChanges()`**: Called when input properties change.
+It’s useful for reacting to changes in input data.

+    3. **`ngAfterViewInit()`**: Called after the component’s view has been initialized.
+It’s often used to interact with the component’s view elements.

+    4. **`ngOnDestroy()`**: Called just before Angular destroys the component.
+It’s useful for cleanup, like unsubscribing from observables or cleaning up timers.

+    "Lifecycle hooks in Angular are methods that occur at specific points during a component's life.
+For example, `ngOnInit()` is called when a component is initialized, and `ngOnDestroy()` is called when a component is destroyed.
+These hooks help manage actions related to the component's lifecycle, such as initialization, property changes, and cleanup.
+Services don’t have lifecycle hooks because they aren’t tied to the lifecycle of the view like components are."